 “Father” Andrew Hubbard had ruled over London’s vampires.
 Still does, actually.

+Catherine Chauncey, Marcus’ abused mother, had been from Boston.
+Obadiah MacNeil, his alcoholic father, had been from Pelham.
+Patience had been Marcus’ only sister.
+Oliver will be Patience’s son.
+Josiah is a shifty cousin.
 Zeb Pruitt, a Negro, was Marcus’ friend and hero.
 Ellie Pruitt helped Catherine clean once a week.
 Madam Porter had a fine house.
 The gossipy, snotty Anna Porter was her granddaughter.
 Anna’s father runs the mercantile.
 Joshua Boston seems to be all right.
 Old Widow Noble.
 Noah Cook thought it was just a dog.
-I think Reverend Hopkins had been here.
+Reverend Hopkins was their preacher.
+I’m not sure if Mary Webster has been a ghost in this time or recently became one.
+The Kelloggs’ hog was an escape artist.

 Today, Mrs Judd will be a neighbor.